Best Nursing Schools in New Mexico

 MSN Program Length in New Mexico

 An MSN will take you approximately 2-3 years to complete from start to finish.
-This can fluctuate a bit based on the school you choose and the type of MSN specialty are interested in, as some specialty programs require a few more credits.
+This can fluctuate a bit based on the school you choose and the type of MSN specialty you are interested in, as some specialty programs require a few more credits.
 MSN programs are usually fairly flexible, as they are designed for busy working nurses.
 Evening and online classes are commonly offered for this type of degree.
 An MSN will build upon the courses you took during your BSN education.

 MSN Admission Requirements in New Mexico